Jkwokhk/CS506/README.md

 Run "pip install ipykernel"
 Run "python -m ipykernel install --user --name=venv --display-name "Python (.venv)""

+## How to replicate BERT results
+Simply download one of the datasets from Kaggle at the link in the data section.
+We recommend trying the dataset with weighted scores above 0.8 as it is already quite large and our notebook is hardcoded to accept a file with the same name as this dataset.
+Then, run blocks 1-16 of main.ipynb, which preprocesses the data and creates a BERT model.
+If you downloaded our pretrained model below, run blocks 1-15 and then run block 18 (which loads the model).
+Code blocks 19-22 can be run to evaluate the model afterwards.

 ## Steam Review Sentiment Analysis
 Link to Midterm Youtube Video: https://youtu.be/9W7UCZSQ-lc